idkgene/reactuse/README.md

 - `useIsVisible`: A hook that returns true if an element is visible within the viewport.
 - `useKeySequence`: A hook that listens for a sequence of keyboard events and triggers a callback when the sequence is completed.
 - `useList`: A hook that manages a list of items and provides convenience methods for adding, removing, and updating items.
+- `useLocationHash`: A hook that allows you to update the URL hash and listen for changes to the hash.
+- `useLogger`: A hook that logs messages to the console.
+- `useLongPress`: A hook that triggers a callback when a user long presses a given element.
 - `useMediaQuery`: A hook that returns true if a given media query matches the current viewport.
+- `useMousePosition`: A hook that returns the current mouse position.
 - [`useMouseWheel`](/docs/useMouseWheel.md): A hook that tracks the mouse wheel movement and provides information about the direction and amount of scrolling.
 - `useMousePosition`: A hook that returns the current mouse position.
 - [`useNetworkState`](/docs/useNetworkState.md): A hook that returns the current network state (online/offline).